2 Mindset Shift to Protect Your Nursing Energies

 Tell me if this sounds familiar:

 You wake up from a wonderful night of quality rest.
 The morning flows smoothly and since you were off last week you’re feeling refreshed and ready for work.
 You actually feel happy, excited, looking forward to being a nurse again.

 Then you walk onto your unit.

-I’d like to piggy-back off of an awesome post by Erica MacDonald on the Good Times in Nursing.
+I’d like to piggy-back off of an awesome post by Erica MacDonald.
 In Erica’s article she writes about the benefits of laughter and how using humor, feeling silly, and allowing play can lift our wounded nursing spirits.

 So back on the scenario above: You were feeling really, really good and as soon as you hit the work place it’s as if your entire team let the air out of your tires.
 How come?
 What caused you to so easily deflate?

 In addition to the neurologic science and mirror neurons, something else is happening.
 Our thoughts, perceptions, and beliefs impact our feelings.
 Then how we feel turns into our behavior.

 Very briefly, let’s apply this to the scenario above.

 - You’ve been off on vacation.
 Your thoughts were focused on enjoyment, rest, and activity outside of work.
 So you were feeling’ good and thus your behavior was enthusiastic excitement about going back to your job as a nurse, which ultimately you love because you care about people.